kfernandez31/SO-2-Processor-Emulator/README.md

 # Brief description

-The task was to TODO
+The task was to write a multi-core processor emulator that accepted machine codes and executed instructions represented by them on either registers or memory.
+The instructions formed a subset of the standard arithmetic, move and jump instructions found in NASM assembly.

 # Full description